5/16/2008 6:16 pm

 "But how?"

 "No one knows, but wonders.
 All the cousins urged Sam to ask for three cows and hold out for two until he was sure Johnny would pay only one.
-To their surprise Johnny came to Sam Karoo and said, ‘Father of Sarita, I offer eight cows for your daughter.’ "
+To their surprise Johnny came to Sam Karoo and said, ‘Father of Sarita, I offer eight cows for your .’ "

 I wanted fish and pearls, so the next afternoon I went to the island of Nurabandi.
 As I asked directions to Johnny’s house, I noticed Johnny’s neighbors were also amused at the mention of his name.
 When I met the slim, serious young man I could see immediately why everyone respected his skills.
 However, this only reinforced my confusion over him.